jckli/picsiv/README.md

 ## features

-picsiv is a simple and nifty bot that makes browsing anime art much easier. it can do a variety of features, like grabbing cool art from subreddits as well as simply sending a full image of a pixiv link with more features to come.
+picsiv is a simple and nifty bot that makes browsing anime art much easier. it can do a variety of features, like grabbing cool art from subreddits as well as simply sending a full image of a pixiv link with maybe more features to come.

 originally the bot was made to simply send the full quality image of a pixiv link posted in chat. because pixiv original embeds only send half of the image, as well as because their image cdn forbids people from sending the raw image link, i made this bot lol. this feature utilizes my pixiv mirror (created using cloudflare workers), https://pximg.jackli.dev/, and [hibiapi](https://github.com/mixmoe/HibiAPI)